ezulfica/r2-for-clustering/README.md

 <center>
 <img src="https://raw.githubusercontent.com/ezulfica/r2-for-clustering/main/hclustdend.png" style="display: block; margin: auto;" />
 </center>
-That’s how our observation will be distribued.
+That’s how our observations will be distribued.

 Now let’s numerote our clusters.
 For each observation we will put a number for the corresponding cluster (the cutree function from stats